1. All Australians have a right to a safe and peaceful existence, free from crime and fear of violence.

 6. Access to justice requires policies and resources that overcome social, economic and cultural inequalities to ensure equality before the law.

-7. Victorian law must address the particular cultural and social needs of Aboriginal and Torres Strait Islander peoples.
+8. Victorian law must address the particular cultural and social needs of First Nations peoples.

 Access to Justice for All